 - On a scale of X (try googling this one – you’ll get stuffed animals, Ross from Friends, Bowie, bad cakes, you get the gist.

 - Virtual scavenger hunt (set a task to find something) – that’s older than you,

 - Choose a virtual cocktail – or better still what’s in your fantasy cocktail?

 - What would your superpower be if you had one?

 I love this one that I shared today with a group, prep for tomorrow – mimic a masterpiece and create a Hepworth in a potato.
 Or turn yourself into a Van Gogh.
 Or explore 5 different Natural History Musuems from home.
 This one involves turning a humble potato into a piece of sculpture and is from a treasure trove of ideas and free stuff at Google Arts and Culture.

 Do you have any tips for getting in a great state to create?

-Join one of our training sessions in Feb if you want to learn more tips about how to get the most out of your brainstorm warm ups and creative workshops.
+Join one of our online training sessions if you want to learn more tips about how to get the most out of your brainstorm warm ups and creative workshops.